-Our mission: to help you get the best possible education for your money.
+We recognize that earning a college degree is a big decision.
+Our mission is to help you get the best possible education for your money.

 Higher & Higher Costs

-According to a recent Digest for Educational Statistics report, the average total cost to attend a four-year college or university can run between $17,474 and $39,302 a year, depending upon whether the college is public, private, or private not-for-profit.
+According to a recent Digest for Educational Statistics report, the average total cost to attend a four-year college or university is $28,123 a year, with public colleges averaging $20,598 a year and private colleges averaging $44,662.
 These numbers include tuition, fees, and room and board.

 These costs are merely the average.
-Some states are much higher than others, and all states charge more tuition for out-of-state residents than they do for in-state residents.
+Some schools have a much higher tuition rate than others, and all states charge more tuition for out-of-state residents than they do for in-state residents.

 Making the Smartest Choices

-At the same time, many students want or need to attend an out-of-state school or a private university.
-Our job is to help you find the schools that provide the best value for your investment.
+Our aim is to help you find the schools that provide the best value for your investment.

-“Value” means different things to different people, depending upon:
+“Value” means different things to different people, depending upon your:

 Total Cost of Attendance On-and-Off-Campus